xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 35 - dev VE after modifying subPath and old URL</figcaption>
 </figure>

-We get 'route not found' because the dev subPath no longer exists in any VE.
-We need to use the 'something' subPath instead:
+We get "route not found" because the `dev` subPath no longer exists in any VE.
+We need to use the `something` subPath instead:

 [http://localhost:8080/something/hasura/heroes](http://localhost:8080/something/hasura/heroes){:target="_blank"}